KegangLiu/kegangliu.github.io/index.md

 # About me

 ## Identity in physical world
 I'm pursuing Ph.D. degree in physical electroncis in University of Chinese Academy of Sciences.
 Basically, the goal I'm approaching at this stage is the realization of terahertz vacuum electronic source.
-I have been

 ## Identity in my mental world
 - An entiety of fool, who has been exploring deeply and building so-so many beautiful cognitions, without being capable of being harmonic with them.